Date : June 1st – June 4th, 2007

 Human Body & Facial Expression

 In these photographs, I show what I see, feel, and believe about human facial and body expressions and how that can be meant as a different representation.
 Human faces are distorted and given “makeup“ to show the person’s expressions and moods.
 The human shape is able to be conveyed and translated into a visual language, which is capable of showing a different understanding of the story behind its expression.
-For example, when I talked or explained something to someone, occasionally I imagine that the one’s face could not be the real expression of the one’s emotion.
-The one could hide the emotion or the feeling from the one’s previous event.
-In this photograph, I am trying to merged those expressions into one face.”
+For example, when I talked or explained something to someone, occasionally I imagined that the person’s face could not be the real expression of their emotion.
+One could hide the emotion or the feeling from one’s previous event.
+In this photograph, I am trying to merge those expressions into one face.

 Face Evolution